racket/rhombus/rhombus/0000-rhombus.md

 ## Overloading `.` for hierarchical naming and field access

-While the use of `.` for hierarchical naming in something like `f2c.fahrenheit_to_celsius` may seem related to the use of `.` for a field access like `p.x`.
-They're fundamentally different ideas, however, and they're supported by different mechanisms in the Rhombus expander.
+The use of `.` for hierarchical naming in something like `f2c.fahrenheit_to_celsius` may seem related to the use of `.` for a field access like `p.x`.
+They're different ideas from the perspective of enforestation, however, and they're supported by different mechanisms in the Rhombus expander.
 The overloading of `.` here is Java-like; Rust, in contrast, uses `::` for import paths and `.` for field access.

-The two uses of `.` cannot be unified, because they work in different ways.
+The two uses of `.` cannot be unified within the Rhombus expander's framework, because they work in different ways.
 In examples like `Posn(1, 2).x` or `p.x`, the left-hand side of `.` is an expression that is already parsed.
 In `expr.macro` or `1 posn.(<>) 2`, the left-hand side of `.` is not a definition or expression, and `.` as a binary operator would not be able to produce a binary operator (at least not while implementing the target operator's intended precedence).

+The `.` could be further overloaded for module paths, as in `racket.math` or `racket.base` instead of `racket/math` or `racket/base`.
+In that case, `.` corresponds to an infix dot operator in a module-path context.
+But it also invitates generalizations that are difficult to implement on top of Racket without a new layer of searching (keeping in mind that searching is the root of many evils).
+For example, why not `racket.math.pi`, instead of having to import `racket.math`?
+If a module imports `racket/math` as `math`, then it can export `math` (as opposed to `all_in(math)`), and then an importing module can use `math.pi`; but importing `racket` and then having an importing use `racket.math.pi` would be a similar sort of problem.
+Meanwhile, using `/` instead of `.` in module paths leaves open the door to using `.` for referencing a submodule.
+Finally, using `/` preserves the connection to filesystem paths and the relative-path string form of module paths.

 ## Define